Frequently Asked Questions

 What if I don't have time for training?

 Training your dog requires a commitment of time and energy.
 That's why I provide everything you need to know in a format that is easy to understand and implement.
-My Latchkey Canines packages are designed specifically for owners who want a well-trained dog but can't make time for coaching sessions in their busy schedules.
+My Latchkey Canines package is designed specifically for owners who want a well-trained dog but can't make time for coaching sessions in their busy schedules.
 In a format known as day training, I do the heavy lifting while you're at work, and pass your dog's skills on to you in a transfer session.
-This option is more expensive, but extremely effective due to lots of one-on-one time between trainer and dog.
-I also offer a Walk n’ Train service that incorporates the physical exercise of a leash walk with the mental stimulation of basic training.
+This option is extremely effective due to lots of one-on-one time between trainer and dog.

 What is the cost involved in training my dog?

-Plucky Paws training sessions are bundled in packages of six or nine sessions.
+Plucky Paws training sessions are typically bundled in packages of six or nine sessions.
 All packages include an initial assessment session.
-Six-session coaching packages total $490.00, and nine-session coaching packages total $700.00.
+Six-session coaching packages total $630.00, and nine-session coaching packages total $900.00.
 For Foundation Skills packages, I usually recommend six sessions.
 For behavior modification, particularly involving potentially dangerous behavioral symptoms, I offer packages of nine sessions to ensure that we have enough time to cover all the bases and improve your dog's behavior.
 Payment is due in full at the time of the first session, or you can take advantage of a credit card payment plan.
 Clients located outside the Plucky Paws service area may be eligible for in-home training with the inclusion of a standard travel fee.
-Check out the great discounts I offer to animal welfare employees, students, new puppy parents, and adopters!
+Phone consultation may be a beneficial option if in-person sessions are not possible.

 Do you offer single hour-long training sessions?